neuecc/LINQ-to-GameObject-for-Unity/README.md

 Reference : Traverse
 ---
 All traverse methods can find inactive object.
 If not found, return type is `GameObject` methods return null, return type is `IEnumerable<GameObject>` methods return empty sequence.
-All collection methods have `string name` overload that returns filtered collection that have a matching name are included in the collection.

 Method | Description
 -------| -----------